 - If they get it right, then you have to drink it.

-This game can become surprisingly aggressive, and can lead to some interesting situations.
-High and low wagers determining how tipsy you’ll get.
+This game can become surprisingly aggressive and can lead to some interesting situations.
+High and low wagers determine how tipsy you’ll get.

 But after all, your odds are 50/50 so it should even out…unless your high-wager payback plan doesn’t work out.

-We hope you found the perfect drinking game for two players in our list.
+We hope you found the perfect drinking game for two players on our list.
 For more fun drinking games and ideas, look around Pub Crawl Tonight.
 As always, have a great night.